 Ovarian stimulation

-Puncture and fertilization
+Puncture and fertilisation

 Age and marital status